-Segovia students take 3 courses: Global Business, Spanish language (Beginner or Intermediate) and a humanities course.
+Segovia students enroll in 3 courses: Global Business, Spanish language (Beginner or Intermediate) and a humanities course.

 Global Business (CRN: 10407)

-This 3-week course has been developed by faculty of the IE Business School in Madrid to provide pre-college students the opportunity to explore undergraduate level business topics and to develop a global and multidisciplinary understanding in disciplines such as international economics, finance, politics and contemporary culture.
+Developed by faculty of the IE Business School in Madrid, Global Business provides students the opportunity to explore undergraduate level business topics while developing a global and multidisciplinary understanding of international economics, finance, entrepreneurship and contemporary culture.

 Topics in the Global Business curriculum include:

 - Business, Government and Society